Hari0810/Hari0810.github.io/projects/spark-max.md

 ## Overview

-Ever since I posted on Reddit about how I was able to use Arduino to control a Spark Max over CAN BUS outside of FRC uses, I’ve had quite a few questions about it, so I will go through the entire setup and methodology here.
+Ever since I posted on Reddit about how I was able to control a Spark MAX over CAN BUS via Arduino, I’ve had quite a few questions about it, so I will go through the entire setup and methodology here.

 It is possible for the Spark MAX to be controlled over PWM alone - but using CAN BUS unlocks an array of new features, such as:
 - PID control for position and velocity
 - "on-the-fly" PID tuning
 - being able to receive analog sensor output + transmit over CAN BUS

+This was intended to be used on KSP's first liquid bipropellant rocket, Vega, in conjunction with the NEO 550 motor.
+However, due to multiple niche and quirky issues, we chose to bin the Spark MAX in favour of an open-source FOC-based VESC-compatible controller that supports Lisp scripting.

 ## Contents

 - Disassembly and Circuit schematic
 - How to control over CAN BUS via an Arduino/STM32/etc instead of FRC hardware
+- Reverse-engineering the Version 25 Firmware IDs

 ## Dissasembly